Norman Ramsey Jr.: World War II

-Radiation laboratory
+MIT Radiation Laboratory

 The Northrop P-61 Black Widow night fighter was specifically designed to take advantage of the new radar.

 In 1940, he married Elinor Jameson of Brooklyn, New York, and accepted a teaching position at the University of Illinois at Urbana–Champaign.
 The two expected to spend the rest of their lives there, but World War II intervened.
 In September 1940 the British Tizard Mission brought a number of new technologies to the United States, including a cavity magnetron, a high-powered device that generates microwaves using the interaction of a stream of electrons with a magnetic field, which promised to revolutionize radar.
 Alfred Lee Loomis of the National Defense Research Committee established the Radiation Laboratory at the Massachusetts Institute of Technology to develop this technology.
 Ramsey was one of the scientists recruited by Rabi for this work.

 Initially, Ramsey was in Rabi's magnetron group.
 When Rabi became a division head, Ramsey became the group leader.
 The role of the group was to develop the magnetron to permit a reduction in wavelength from 150 cm to 10 cm, and then to 3 cm or X band.
 Microwave radar promised to be small, lighter and more efficient than older types.
 Ramsey's group started with the design produced by Oliphant's team in Britain and attempted to improve it.
 The Radiation Laboratory produced the designs, which were prototyped by Raytheon, and then tested by the laboratory.
 In June 1941, Ramsey travelled to Britain, where he met with Oliphant, and the two exchanged ideas.
 He brought back some British components, which were incorporated into the final design.
 A night fighter aircraft, the Northrop P-61 Black Widow, was designed around the new radar.
 Ramsey returned to Washington in late 1942 as an adviser on the use of the new 3 cm microwave radar sets that were now coming into service, working for Edward L. Bowles in the office of the Secretary of War, Henry L. Stimson.